kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

 users-pipe.$resource.string-insert ...
 ```

-For more details on how to use Resources and some of the internal Resource machinery, see the Resource doc.
+For more details on how to use Resources and some of the internal Resource machinery, see the **Resource doc**
+in this project (lib/resource folder).